 The Flash 55 top lid is also a floating lid, which is important because the pack has a long extension collar that extends above the top of the frame.
 Having a floating lid lets you raise its height, so it sits properly on top of your load.
 It also lets you wedge gear between the top of the main compartment and the bottom of the top lid, like a bear canister, tent, sleeping pad, etc, without having to put it into the main compartment.
 That greatly expands the pack’s utility on more remote or technical trips.

 The Flash 55 has two mesh water bottle sleeves (located directly behind the hip belt pockets but attached to the pack sides) to make it easy to reach the bottles while you’re wearing the pack.
-These were a feature on last year’s model and proved popular with users.
-The bottles sleeves are sized for tall skinny soda or bottled-water bottles and its easy to pull them out or replace them while wearing the pack.
+The bottles sleeves are sized for tall skinny soda or bottled water bottles and it’s easy to pull them out or replace them while wearing the pack.
 While you can also fit a 1 liter Nalgene in the mesh sleeve and pull it out, getting it back in is difficult because the bottle diameter is wider.
-Both bottles sizes also have a tendency to pop out of the sleeves when you put the pack down or its falls over.
+Both bottle sizes also have a tendency to pop out of the sleeves when you put the pack down or its falls over.
 The sleeves have snap closures in front to hold the bottles in place, but they’re not totally effective, and they’re difficult to re-snap closed when wearing the pack.

-REI has also added to solid paneled side pockets behind the water bottle sleeves for holding gear and longer objects, like tent poles, chair kits, fishing poles, etc and lashing them to the side of the pack with a compression strap.
-It’s an important enhancement, especially on a pack that will be used for longer distance trips.
+REI has also added to solid paneled side pockets behind the water bottle sleeves for holding gear and longer objects, like tent poles, chair kits, fishing poles, etc, and lashing them to the side of the pack with a compression strap.
+It’s an important enhancement, especially on a pack that will be used for long-distance trips.
 These pockets are not reachable when wearing the pack.

 The Flash 55 also comes with a Rainshield shoulder strap pocket that’s attached to the shoulder pads using the same webbing/toggle system used by the pockets.
 It’s sized narrow for a Smartphone or a small camera.
 It snaps shut with a magnet, which always makes me leery on a backpack because it can interfere with a magnetic compass…but it’d be easy enough to cut out and replace with a velcro patch.
 It’s constructed like the top lid, with two layers of fabric and seam-taped, making it highly water-resistant.
 This pocket is a real value-add and saves you the expense of buying a similar accessory pocket.